Meetings and Agendas

 Town Clerk Kim D. Hopewell has lived in West Boylston since early childhood.
 Ms. Hopewell started her municipal career as a Certified Assessor and held the position of Assistant Assessor for the West Boylston Assessor’s Office from 1995-1999.
 She then transferred to the Town Clerk’s Office in 2000 where she assumed the position of Assistant Town Clerk.
 Ms. Hopewell was elected Town Clerk in 2002.

 As Town Clerk she is responsible for the management of statutory Town Clerk functions including: maintenance of town records; coordination/administration of elections; issuance of permits and licenses; recording and reporting of vital statistics; and other duties pertaining to the functions of the Town Clerk in accordance with the provisions of more than 73 Chapters and 451 Sections of the Massachusetts General Laws.
-She is the Chief Election Official, Chief Information Officer, the secretary of the Board of Registrars, and the Federal 2010 Census Liaison.
-She is also the secretary of the Bylaws Committee, a member of the Scholarship Committee, the Historical Society Board of Directors, the Historical Commission and the LEPC.
-She is a member of The Worcester County Town Clerk’s Association,
+She serves as the Burial Agent, HIPPA Coordinator, the Chief Election Official, Chief Information Officer, the secretary of the Board of Registrars, and the Federal 2010 Census Liaison.
+She is also the secretary of the Bylaws Committee, a member of the Scholarship Committee, as well as the Cultural Council.
+She is a member of The Worcester County Town Clerk’s Association, The

 In her career in town government, Ms. Hopewell has completed course work to obtain the Certificate of Achievement in Assessment Administration Law Procedure Valuation and MAAO Course 200 - Principles of Assessing Procedure, both from the Department of Revenue.
 She has taken over eighty classes offered by The Massachusetts Town Clerk’s Association, the Department of Public Health, the Office of the Attorney General, the Office of the Secretary of the Commonwealth and the Department of Revenue Division of Local Services.
 This extensive course work has afforded her with a wealth of knowledge of governmental procedures and requirements, legal mandates and Massachusetts General Law.